PeterGabaldon/PeterGabaldon.github.io/en/_posts/2024-10-11-Bypass-Azure-Admin-Approval-Mode-Enumeration.md

 # Bypass Azure Admin Approval Mode for User Consent Workflow When Enumerating

 In this short blog post we will see a trick/technique to enumerate an Azure environment when the User App Consent Workflow is blocked and it is necessary to request permission to an administrator.
-After the administrator approves the consent the the user can user the application.
+After the administrator approves the consent the user can user the application.

 When this mode is set an we attempt to enumerate groups/users/anything else when Microsoft Graph or similar we will get a prompt to request an administrator to approve our use of the application.

 With this technique we leverage Microsoft well-known apps that has some permissions by default.
-Because they already has some permissions granted we can take advantage of that to get a token with the scopes we want, for example *Group.Read.All* [https://learn.microsoft.com/en-us/graph/permissions-reference#groupreadall](https://learn.microsoft.com/en-us/graph/permissions-reference#groupreadall) to enumerate groups.
+Because they already has some permissions granted we can take advantage of them to get a token with the scopes we want, for example, *Group.Read.All* [https://learn.microsoft.com/en-us/graph/permissions-reference#groupreadall](https://learn.microsoft.com/en-us/graph/permissions-reference#groupreadall).

 ## The Idea